MojosBeans100/un-petit-jeu-francais/README.md

 * I would like to present a short quiz to those interested in learning the French language
 * I would like users to be able to easily play the game without having to load a separate system or sign up to the website
-*
+* I would like users to feel like they can return periodically to improve their language skills
+* I would like users to know where to find suitable learning material

 ### As a new customer:

 * I would like to find a website which is basic, easy to load, intuitive and enjoyable to use
 * I would like to be able to choose different difficulty options and lengths of the game
 * I would like to know which answers I got right and wrong